cucu-labs/StreamMii/README.md

 You are on your own but we will give you the sources you need.
 We can not help you with any issues that you will encounter.

-There are multiple sources of ffmpeg for Apple Silicon, and each have their ups and downs, it's up to you to use the best one for you.
+There are multiple sources of ffmpeg for Apple Silicon, and each have their ups and downs,it's up to you to use the best one for you.
 1. https://github.com/Vargol/ffmpeg-apple-arm64-build?tab=readme-ov-file
 2. https://gitlab.com/martinr92/ffmpeg
 3. https://osxexperts.net/